List of multimedia franchises originating in television

-Following is a list of multimedia franchises originating in television series, whether animated or live-action.
+Following is a list of multimedia franchises originating in television, whether animated or live-action.

 In the following tables, the initial media through which the franchise characters or settings became known is shown in boldface.
 Only works of fiction are considered part of the series; a book or a documentary film about the franchise is not itself an installment in the franchise.